Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-Omolola-Eniola/README.md

 7. Challenges encountered during set up:

 ANSWER:
-The only challenge I encountered was durijg the download of python on my local machine.
-For some reasons that I do not know, the initial python.exe that I downloaded, there was no option to click on 'path', but I had to delete that particular file, and installed another version whuch eventuallyb worked on my local machine.
-I confirmed that it is working on my local machine by running the command 'python --version' on command prompt
+The only challenge I encountered was during the download of python on my local machine.
+For some reasons that I do not know, the initial python.exe that I downloaded, there was no option to click on 'path' when I tried to launch it on my local machine, but I had to delete the package file, and installed another version whuch eventually worked on my local machine.
+Then I confirmed that it is working on my local machine by running the command 'python --version' on command prompt